Mauritania face of the oil mirage

 Mauritania metamorphosis.
 Since the announcement of the discovery of oil, international consultants take up to Nouakchott, the West on the starting decide to stay, power shakes.
 President Maaouya Taya, in power since a coup in 1984, reelected since, has just promised a dramatic increase in civil servants' salaries.
 Rumors swell; talking reserves equivalent to those of Angola.
 Privately, some officials are quick to assure Europeans in charge of development aid that soon "we can do without you."
 Sheltered from the sun in their air-conditioned × 4 4, Moors rich who dominate the country, is already comparable to the Gulf emirs.

-While extracting the first barrels is scheduled for December 2005, the promise of paradise does not convince everyone. " Some oil already flowing freely, others, including myself, are waiting to see it sink "Says Demba Seck, a former trade unionist and activist of the cause" black African "these black Mauritanians who feel discriminated against by the regime.
+While extracting the first barrels is scheduled for December 2005, the promise of paradise does not convince everyone. " For some, the oil is already flowing, others, of which I am, waiting to see it sink "Says Demba Seck, a former trade unionist and activist of the cause" black African "these black Mauritanians who feel discriminated against by the regime.
 Oumère Mohamed Fall, editor of the weekly La Tribune, has long been skeptical. " The first article I wrote on the subject was called 'no oil, no ideas.'
 I found that talking can of oil every year in February, when the Bank makes a report on Mauritania "Says the journalist.
 In fact, everyone's interest to maintain hope: the government, but also the oil companies, including Australia's Woodside who heads the consortium to exploit the resources.
 When a new field is found, the value of the Woodside action listed in Sydney, jumped.
 Boucheiba Brahim, head of oil trading company Maghreb Oil, also close to the opposition, remains optimistic.
 According to him, the main well discovered by Woodside, called "Chinguetti" in reference to one of the holy cities located in the Mauritanian desert, is home to many "120 million barrels."
 According to the weekly Jeune Afrique, quoting "London experts", the seabed would conceal two further large deposits respectively valued at 400 and 500 million barrels.
 The exploitation of these resources would make the country the sixth African producer of black gold and would provide a comfortable future.

 Oil does allow the sustainable development of Mauritania?